-The Authority's capital assets as of June 30, 2022, totaled \$17.9 million with accumulated depreciation of \$5.4 million for a net book value of \$12.5 million, a \$176 thousand increase in net book value from fiscal year 2021.
-The increase was principally due to current year facility expansion work and investments in capital assets.
+The Authority's capital assets as of June 30, 2024, totaled \$18.9 million with accumulated depreciation of \$6.5 million for a net book value of \$12.4 million, a \$1.2 million increase in net book value from fiscal year 2023.
+The increase was principally due to current year predevelopment convention center hotel project costs and investments in capital assets.
 Capital assets include construction in progress, building and building improvements as well as machinery and equipment.
-Depreciation charges related to the capital assets for the year totaled \$510 thousand.
 It should be noted that the land and building for the SCC are owned by the State's Department of Economic Development and are therefore reflected on the State's financial statements.